bonzibudd/Fluent-Metro/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-### Describe the bug and specify what is affected
+### Describe the bug
-A clear and concise description of what the bug is.
+A clear and concise explanation of what the bug is.

-### What you expected
+### Expected behavior
-A clear and concise description of what should be expected.
+A description of what the expected behavior is.

 ### Screenshots
 Please add one or more screenshots to help explain the problem.

 ### Version:
  - OS: [e.g. Windows 10]
- - Fluent-Metro: [e.g. v1.4]
+ - Fluent-Metro: [e.g. v1.5]